owulveryck/blog/content/post/rvm-chromebook.md

 ---

 # Introduction

+#### Opening remarks

+I'm not a Ruby developper, and I'm heavily discovering the ecosystem by now.
+Thoses are my notes, and if anything seems wrong to you, do not hesitate to send me remarks.

+#### The scenario

 For testing purpose, I wanted to play with vagrant-aws and more generally with ruby on my chromebook.